murry61/touchosc-reaktor-8steps/Reaktor-8STEPS-V1/README.md

   <img src="images/img2.Reaktor-8STEPS_layout.png" with=500 height=500>
 </div>

 **PLAY**.
-Once you press the PLAY button your sequence start playing.
+Once you press the PLAY button your sequence starts playing.
 You can change any parameter of the template while running as you wish.
 The template will keep on sync with the beat.

 **RESET**.
-Although the template controller is designed to keep on sync all the time, occasionally it could loose sync, depending on the connection’s latency and the CPU and tablet resources.
+Although the template controller is designed to keep on sync all the time, occasionally it could lose sync, depending on the connection’s latency and the CPU and tablet resources.
 Just press the RESET button and it will recover.
 This would probably happen when you select high gate rates 32th or 64th or high BPMs.

 **C3**.
 A C3 button is provided to center the pitch off all steps.
-This is useful when you are starting to set-up a new sequence from scratch.
+This is useful when you are starting to set up a new sequence from scratch.

 **Manual Gate**.
 A diamond shaped button is provided to trigger a manual gate to move one step.
 This is useful when you are starting to set-up a new sequence from scratch to test the sequence.

 **GATE**.
 Internally the gate control is limited to 100 (not 127), to prevent overlapping of notes.

 **GLIDE**.
 The glide control produces slides to the pitch of the following played note, creating a “portamento” or “glissando” effect.
-Take care, it could produce out of scale notes.
+Take care, it could produce out-of-scale notes.

 **MIDI OUT CC 101**.
 This is an important midi signal used for gate control.
-Do not unintentionally unwire it, to prevent your template to fail.
+Do not unintentionally unwire it, to prevent your template from failing.

 **RACK PRESET MODIFICATIONS**.
 You can of course modify and add any blocks you wish to your Reaktor rack.
-For example, you could want to add a quantizer, a clock divider or some utility blocks.
-The only constraint is to keep the essential wiring on place of the original preset.
+For example, you could add a quantizer, a clock divider or some utility blocks.
+The only constraint is to keep the essential wiring in place of the original preset.